 However, the very statutory provisions that the court has decided grant standing to the Plaintiffs to pursue this collection action directly against GWI-the provisions imposing upon users of the Three Ring Binder dark fiber an explicit duty to pay the BSF for remittance to the Authority-also confer standing upon GWI, as a user obligated by the statute to pay the BSF.
 Furthermore, the court agrees with GWI that the appropriate class for equal protection purposes consists of all users of dark fiber in Maine, not just the users who obtain dark fiber from Maine Fiber.
 The BSF provision discriminates between the users of Maine Fiber's fiber and the users of other providers' dark fiber.
-Accordingly, the inquiry turns to whether the discrimination can be justified in terms of being rationally related to a legitimate state interest.
+However, because the Three Ring Binder is unique in Maine, in being, as far as the evidence shows, the largest-if not the only-broadband network created from scratch rather than developed by an existing ILEC-and by far the largest broadband project subsidized by taxpayer funds.
+In these material respects, the Three Ring Binder is not similarly situated to any other broadband network in Maine, and its users are therefore not similarly situated to the users of any other broadband network.
+Specifically, the magnitude of the taxpayer subsidy benefiting the users of the Three Ring Binder sets them apart from users of other broadband in Maine.
+Other broadband has been funded from taxpayer subsidies but not at the level or scale of the Three Ring Binder.